sbt/sbt-native-packager/src/sphinx/archetypes/systemloaders.rst

     termination, in addition to the normal successful exit code ``0`` and the signals ``SIGHUP``, ``SIGINT``, ``SIGTERM``, and ``SIGPIPE``.
 Exit status definitions can either be numeric exit codes or termination signal names.

+  ``systemdIsServiceFileConfig``
+    Makes file app_name.service as non-config.
+It may be useful to escape making this file as '%config' in rpm package for example.

 Upstart
 -------